standardrb/standard/README.md

 maintain multiple hundred-line style configuration files for every module/project they work on.
 Enough of this madness!

-This module saves you (and others!) time in three ways:
+This gem saves you (and others!) time in three ways:

 - **No configuration.** The easiest way to enforce consistent style in your project.
 Just drop it in.